daytonn/modjs-architecture/README.md

 Notice that the entire module is wrapped in a closure.
 This creates a private scope specific to this module.
 Public methods and properties can be created by attaching them to the module, private properties and methods are simply defined inside the closure, with no connection to the global scope.
 Also notice that the application object is passed into the closure and aliased as `app`.
 This means if application name changes or you wish to copy this module into another application, you only need to change the name in one place.
 It also has the added advantage of being short when referencing the namespace.

 Next is the module instantiation: `var m = app.add_module('dashboard')`.
 This line adds a new Mod.js module to the application and returns a reference to that module to be stored as `m`.
 This serves multiple purposes.
-For one, it provides a concrete reference to the current module, we won't have to juggle the `this` variable throughout the code.
+For one, it provides a concrete reference to the current module, you won't have to juggle the `this` variable throughout the code.
 It also serves to attach public methods and properties to the module's scope.

-Next we see the `actions` method declaration.
-This is where we put all the code we wish to run when the DOM is ready to be manipulated.
+Next, see the `actions` method declaration.
+This is where to put all the code which runs when the DOM is ready to be manipulated.
 Notice that the `setup_tabbed_navigation` method and the `open_external_links_in_new_tab` method are both defined as private methods inside the closure.
 By using this pattern, only the `dashboard` module has access to these methods.
-If we wanted to make these methods publicly accessible, simply add the methods to the module namespace.
+If you wanted to make these methods publicly accessible, simply add the methods to the module namespace.
 The previous module re-written with public methods would look like this:

 ```js
 (function(app) {